mburbea/koar-item-editor/README.md

   - The current final release is the following: https://github.com/mburbea/koar-item-editor/releases/tag/v2.1.189
 * The auto-updater will now only look for updates of the same major version. (e.g. 2.x will find new 2.x releases, and 3.x will find new 3.x releases).
 * There is no plan for removing support for the original in 3.x branches, but I'm no longer testing my changes against the original.
 * Data definitions are based off the **original** game.
 Not the remaster.
-This means that descriptions and localizations maybe wrong.
+This means that descriptions and localizations may be wrong.
 Item definitions can also be incorrectly defined.
 One such example is the longbow The Hunter which now applies both it's buffs as Item buff and not Player buffs.

 ### Currently Not Supported / Issues
 * Modifying buffs on an equipped item can lead to corruption.
 Do not modify any of them.
 (There's no indicator yet as to which items are equipped).